crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 20. What did you think of the other productivity tools?
 21. Extra Credit: Did you Leave a review for Crowd Workers on Google Chrome store?
 What changes would help improve the Crowd Workers plugin?
 Were there any bugs you noticed?
 What was difficult or unintuitive to use?
 What features would you like to see added?

+ It is a good idea to write your answers in a file on you own computer, instead of typing them directly into Google, so that you'll have a copy after you press the submit button.
+If you type them directly into Google, you won't be able to retrieve them.
 </div>
 </div>